-We are trampers at all levels of fitness and enjoy day trips as well as multi-day tramps.
+We are trampers at all levels of fitness and enjoy day tramps as well as multi-day tramps.
 We are lucky to have the hills and mountains on our doorstep for a good variety of adventures in the back country.
 We head out in summer, and winter when boots are strapped to snow shoes.

 Weekend trips range from easy walks and tramps using the Department of Conservation and other NZ huts to packing your tent and tramping to other not so accessible areas in Otago, Southland, Westland and South Canterbury.
 Trips are sometimes arranged further afield to take advantage of long weekends.
 The trip calendar has most weekends with either a 2 day or 1 day trip.